koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

-<small>August 24, 2026</small>
+<small>September 1, 2026</small>

 # From Schull to Toronto!

 (Well, not quite Toronto ... but we'll get to that!)

 To whomever is reading this, I hope you are doing well.
-I'm grateful for being included in the WhatsApp group, even if it's sent me down a trail of nostalgia!!
+I'm grateful for being added to the WhatsApp group, even if it's sent me down a trail of nostalgia, and raising the ghosts of my teenage anxieties and insecurities all over again! 🤦‍♂️

 ### After Schull CC ...

 ...
 I ended up at the University of Limerick, studying Computer Engineering.
-For the summer between 3rd and 4th year, I worked at a telecoms software company called Aldiscon and, after finishing at UL, I joined Aldiscon full time.
+For the summer between 3rd and 4th year, I worked in Dublin at a telecoms software company called Aldiscon and, after finishing at UL, I joined Aldiscon full time.

-One of the projects I worked on there was introducing text messaging to the Japanese market, and I got to spend about 11 days in Tokyo as part of that project in 1997 ... 👈🏻 this becomes important later!
+While there, one of the projects I worked on was introducing text messaging to the Japanese market, and I got to spend about 11 days in Tokyo as part of that project in 1997 ... 👈🏻 this tidbit becomes important later!

 Around mid-1998, I moved back to Limerick to join a Finnish company called Tecnomen based in Shannon; they had also offered me a job after UL but I'd chosen Aldiscon instead ... "better the devil you know", etc., etc.  In the summer of 1999, some folks there left to form their own company and I was nudged to reach out!